yoshid8s/Information-Sender-Profile/README.md

 Malicious advertisers also use the vulnerability of RTB ad system to run “Fake ad” in the same way anonymous publishers disseminate disinformation.

-# These situations are caused by three “asymmetr”
+# These situations are caused by three “asymmetries”
 ### 1st asymmetry is situation in information analytical literacy existing between Sender and Receiver

   <img src="https://raw.github.com/wiki/yoshid8s/Information-Sender-Profile/asymmetry1.png" alt="First Asymmetry" title="First Asymmetry" width="400" height="500">